rorymcgit/exhaust-ed/README.md

-# fast-and-furryous
+# EXHAUST-ED

+Week 9 practice project week at Makers Academy.

-An arcade racing game
+We created an arcade racing game using JavaScript and HTML 5.

 MVP -  A blob that can move in one direction